 This clause describes how NWDAF can provide energy related analytics, in the form of statistics or predictions or both, to another NF.

-The service consumer may be an AF, 5GC NF (e.g. NEF, PCF, AMF, SMF), or the OAM.
+The service consumer may be an AF, 5GC NF (e.g. NEF, PCF, AMF, SMF, EECF), or the OAM.

 The consumer of these analytics shall indicate in the request: